Introduction

 rustup target add wasm32-unknown-unknown

-2. Create and Compile a Rust Project
+Step 1: Create a New Rust Project

 cargo new --lib hello-avs